jfercode/jfercode/README.md

 # 💫 About Me:
 👋 Hi there!
 I’m a passionate mid-level programmer with<br>a growing skill set in game development and software engineering.<br>My journey started in Unreal and Unity, where I've worked on bringing<br>virtual worlds to life.
-Now, I’m leveling up my coding game as a<br>student at 42 Madrid, diving deeper into the realms of computer<br>science and software development.
+Now, I’m leveling up my coding abilities as a<br>student at 42 Madrid, diving deeper into the realms of computer<br>science and software development.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/javier-fern%C3%A1ndez-correa-068884200/)